 Chinchero lliklla, or traditional blankets, have a wide section of blue, red and/or green plain weave and symmetrical sections of designs.
 When natural indigo dye disappeared in the 20th century, many weavers chose to weave the traditionally blue plain weave section in black.
 For this reason, many Chinchero blankets from the early to mid 20th century have black plain weave rather than blue.

-Today the weavers of Chinchero have recovered natural dying and once more weave their plain-weave section in indigo blue, cochineal red, and ch’ilka green.
+Today the weavers of Chinchero have recovered natural dyeing and once more weave their plain-weave section in indigo blue, cochineal red, and ch’ilka green.
 Luraypu is the main design of the community and figures in the center of design strips with smaller designs to either side.
 Chinchero weavers are particularly proud of their unique boarder technique called ñawi awapa which is simultaneous woven and sewn onto the edges of textiles.
 In this technique the weft of the border weaving is also the thread used to sew the border onto the textile.